• Skip to main content

 WHAT TO EXPECT

 Applicants are processed by the electrical training ALLIANCE in partnership with training location personnel.
 Applicants give their top three desired locations and the electrical training ALLIANCE goes to work to find a direct entry agreement.
 Participants are not scheduled for training without an agreement in place.
 After a participant becomes a graduate they will transition out and relocate, making themselves available for registration.
 The receiving JATC is not obligated to provide an OJT assignment on day 1, only registration.
-The electrical training ALLIANCE will turn over to the receiving JATC records of completion of courses along with any other pertinent proof of training such as OSHA-10, First Aid/CPR cards, etc. LMS records and test grades are not transferred, as any courses were completed as a pre-apprentice rather than in registered apprenticeship.
 Download a pdf here.

 Interested in being a part of VEEP?